spack/spack/lib/spack/docs/packaging_guide.rst

 Each method has access to the information Spack tracks on the package, such as options, compilers, and dependencies, supporting the customization of tests to the build.
-Standard python ``assert`` statements and other error reporting mechanisms are available.
-Such exceptions are automatically caught and reported as test failures.
+Standard python ``assert`` statements and other error reporting mechanisms can be used.
+These exceptions are automatically caught and reported as test failures.

 Each test method is an *implicit test part* named by the method.
 Its purpose